 The table below lists the total number of education systems that have participated in each of the four administrations of PIRLS.
 This number includes both countries and subnational entities, such as Canadian provinces, U.S. states, England, and Hong Kong.
 (Below the table that follows, see the more detailed explanation about the distinction between countries and education systems.)
 In the first administration of PIRLS in 2001, 36 education systems participated, followed by 45 in 2006, and 57 in 2011.
-In the most recent administration of PIRLS in 2016, a total of 55 education systems participated (though note that this total of 55 includes one education systems that only gave the 4th-grade assessment to 5th- graders).
+In the most recent administration of PIRLS in 2016, a total of 61 education systems participated (though note that this total includes three education systems that gave the 4th-grade assessment to other grades).
 Additionally in 2016, 16 education systems also participated in ePIRLS, an innovative new 4th-grade assessment of online reading.
+For information about the structure of these education systems, their curriculum, and policies relating to reading instruction, see the PIRLS 2016 Encyclopedia.

 |Iran, Islamic Republic of||●||●||●||●|